teamcapybara/capybara/README.md

 *A complete reference is available at [rubydoc.info](http://rubydoc.info/github/jnicklas/capybara/master)*.

+**Note: By default Capybara will only locate visible elements.
+This is because a real user would not be able to interact with non-visible elements.**

 **Note**: All searches in Capybara are *case sensitive*.
 This is because Capybara heavily uses XPath, which doesn't support case insensitivity.